christianlarsen/christianlarsen_rpgle/README.md

-# Hello!
-# This is my space for rpgle samples.
+# This is a space for my example sources in RPGLE

+Hi!!
 Have fun!